Wedged between a horrifying past and a hopeful future, Sarajevo is a unique gem of a city. As such, there are a ton of reasons to visit Sarajevo.

-The city of Sarajevo lays nestled in a pine tree adorned valley.
-Climbing up to Žuta tabija (Yellow Fortress) and seeing the stunning panorama of the whole city laid out in front of you will surely make you feel that special atmosphere of Sarajevo.
+The city of Sarajevo lies nestled in a pine tree-adorned valley.
+Climbing up to Žuta Tabija (Yellow Fortress) and seeing the stunning panorama of the whole city laid out in front of you will surely make you feel that special atmosphere of Sarajevo.

 Sitting on the edge of the fortress with the young locals and drinking tea or coffee and watching the sunset over the rooftops, bridges, minarets and white cemeteries of Sarajevo while listening to muezzins calling for prayer is unforgettable.

-It may sound a little cliched, but trust me, after you experience it once you will go there every evening!
+It may sound a little cliche, but trust me, after you experience it once you will go there every evening!

 Other great places for enjoying the view are Alifakovac cemetery or Vraca Spomen Park with the forgotten memorial to the World War II victims.
 On the way, stop at the impressive Jewish cemetery.